kiamrobolab/universal_approximators/README.md

 ### Input Data

 The input data for this project consists of pairs of 2-dimensional vectors.
 Each pair represents a sample where the first vector is the input and the second vector is the target output.
 The model is trained to learn the mapping from input vectors to target vectors.
+[Link to GIF](/rotation_animation (2).gif).

 ### Project Structure